abby-albert/SNAT/index.md

 SNAT backend: Nupur
-- {write ya bio}
+- Hi, I'm Nupur and I am in 10th grade at Del Norte High School.
+I like to play tenis and hang out with my friends.

 SNAT frontend: Abby
 - Hi, I'm Abby and I am in 10th grade at Del Norte High School.
 I like to read, listen to music, and sleep.
-This year I am taking AP Computer Science Principles and AP Chemistry.

 ## Our project